Alpkant/ITUACM18-AndroidProgrammingStudyGroup/Project/Week 1/README.md

 It is the first week of the project so firstly we should decide what will be about.
 After finding a cool thing to work with, we will create the project and implement an API.

-Here is the complete list of thing to do:
+Here is the complete list of things to do:

 1. Find a topic that you have interested in.
 2. Create a repository on GitHub.